Employers can contribute to Trump accounts starting in July

 Contributions

-Accounts can begin receiving contributions on July 4, 2026 (i.e., 12 months after the law’s enactment) and can continue receiving contributions through the end of the year when the beneficiary turns 17.
-Notice 2025-68 refers to this as the “growth period.”
+Accounts can begin receiving contributions on July 4, 2026 (i.e., 12 months after the law’s enactment) and can continue receiving contributions through the end of the growth period.
 Five types of contributions can be made to an account during the growth period:

 - A $1,000 federal government contribution under a pilot program for US-citizen children born from 2025 through 2028